mtumilowicz/scala-zio2-zstream-workshop/README.md

             * Any = does not need / does not produce
         * `type ZSink[-R, +E, -In, +L, +Z] = ZChannel[R, Nothing, Chunk[In], Any, E, L, Z]`
             * sink itself doesn’t know how to handle any errors so the error type has to be Nothing
+                * if the stream potentially fails with an error of type `E` use `pipeToOrFail`
+                    * fails with the error of the first channel without passing it through to the second channel
+                    * example: `stream.channel.pipeToOrFail(sink.channel)`
+            * it can receive exactly one done value (`-InDone`) of type Any
+                * elements might be produced asynchronously
+                    * sink needs some way to know that there would not be more elements in the future
+            * no inputs for its error type (`-InErr`)
+                * sinks are not strategies for handling errors
+            * sink will eventually terminate, if at all
+                * with either a summary value of type `+OutElem`
+                * or an error of type `+OutErr`
         * `type ZPipeline[-R, +E, -In, +Out] = ZChannel[R, Nothing, Chunk[In], Any, E, Chunk[Out], Any]`
+            * the reason why we can hook sink with pipeline
+                * if a pipeline was just a function we would have very limited ability to compose it with other streaming data types
         * `type ZIO[-R, +E, +A] = ZChannel[R, Any, Any, Any, E, Nothing, A]`
 * under the hood
     * implicit chunking